-- 9. Increase the South East Queensland Pensioner Water Subsidy Scheme to \$150 and extend eligibility to the whole of Queensland - 10.
+- 9. Increase the South-East Queensland Pensioner Water Subsidy Scheme to \$150 and extend eligibility for the scheme. - 10.
 Increase the rates subsidy to a maximum of \$300 per year and apply indexation in line with average rate increases

 Housing